The Best Chocolate Cakes in London guide image

 photo credit: Aleksandra Boruch

-Konditor is the kind of nostalgic cake shop that’s been around since 1993 and is still a go-to for homemade-tasting bakes.
+Konditor is a nostalgic cake shop that’s been around since 1993 and is still a go-to for homemade-tasting bakes.
 Their signature cake is the Curly Whirly—a dark chocolate sponge with vanilla frosting—but our favourite is the vegan chocolate raspberry velvet cake.
 An unbelievably moist chocolate sponge with layers of tangy raspberry compote to counteract the richness of the cake—this tastes like a Mini Roll for grown-ups.
-You can usually find it being sold by the slice in their shops, or you can get a whole cake delivered to your door.
+You can usually find it sold by the slice in their shops (Waterloo, Farringdon, and the City) or you can get a whole cake delivered to your door.

-Our go-to bakery for a red velvet cake, Flavourtown has got the chocolate X cream cheese collab all figured out.
+Our go-to bakery for a red velvet cake, Flavourtown has got the chocolate X cream cheese combination all figured out.
 But something very important to note is that they also make an excellent chocolate salted caramel truffle cake, that you can get by the slice.
-It’s got perfectly moist sponge, it’s got layers of *actually salted* salted caramel, and it’s intimidatingly tall.
-And if you’re actually intimidated by a big slice (grow up), then you should know that their equally intimidating sounding ‘death by chocolate’ cupcake is gluten-free, vegan, and might be even better than the slice.
+It’s got perfectly moist sponge, layers of *actually salted* salted caramel, and it’s incredibly tall.
+If you’re intimidated by a big slice (grow up), then you should know that their ‘death by chocolate’ cupcake is gluten-free, vegan, and might be even better than the slice.

 Chase Sapphire Card Ad